 These committees are able to provide essential contributions because their membership represents employers and other community members who are respected and recognized as authorities in their fields.
 The presence of functioning advisory committees enables the educators to develop career education programs based on real needs of the community.

-These committees consider feedback from faculty, students, employees, and alumni in addition to information from accrediting bodies or other external sources in their review of the academic programs.
+In addition, these committees consider feedback from faculty, students, employees, and alumni in addition to information from accrediting bodies or other external sources in their review of the academic programs.
 Public confidence and improved educational programs can be secured when the experiences and counsel of responsible citizens are solicited and acted upon by the institution.

-7.5.2 Key Measure: 2011-2012 Academic Advisory Committees

 Academic Programs

 Administrative Office Technology Electronics

 Arts & Sciences (Transfer) General Business

 Building Construction Technology HVAC

 Civil Engineering Massage Therapy

 Computer Aided Design (CAD) Nursing

 Computer Technology Paralegal

 Cosmetology Physical Therapist

 Criminal Justice Radiologic Technology

 Culinary Arts Surgical Technology

-Early Childhood Education
+Early Childhood Education •

-7.5.3 2011-2012 Institutional Committees
+7.5.3 Institutional Committees